mattwach/tinygo_picocalc/README.md

 ## Serial Communications

-As said above, you have to use the micro USB to program the PI Pico but should not use it as a serial console, due to the 5V charging hardware issue.
-The work-around is to compile like this:
+As said above, you have to use the micro USB to program the PI Pico but should not use it while the PicoCalc is powered on, due to the 5V charging hardware issue.
+When you compile with `-serial=uart`:

     tinygo flash -target=pico -serial=uart

-Now you can use the USB-C port for serial communications.
-This link shows the basics of how.
-Note that the Pico Hardware tries to change the 18650 batteries when you use this port so the current draw can be high.
+The USB-C port is now selected for serial communications.

-Running with no batteries is probably the safest option.
+Note that the PicoCalc hardware tries to change the 18650 batteries when you use the USB-C port.
+It will not overcharge them but can still pull a fair amount of current.
+Running with the USB-C port and no batteries will avoid charging the PicoCalc.

-## Debugging
+## Troubleshooting / Debugging

-If your go code panics (illegal array access, out of memory), it will dump the panic address over the UART.
+If your uploaded go code panics (illegal array access, out of memory), it will dump the panic address over the UART.
 Once you get the address, you may wonder what to do with it.
-The answer is to dissasemble the firmware so you can see what the address to pointing to.
+The answer is to disassemble the firmware so you can see what the address to pointing to.
 The steps are:

     # replace target with pico2 if needed
     tinygo build -target=pico